 This class is a fully online asynchronous course, which means we will not meet as a class on any set time.
-You will proceed through the course at your own pace watching posted lectures and documentaries/media content, and completing homework, quizzes, exams, and writing assignments by their due dates.
-Lectures will be posted weekly following the course schedule.
+You will proceed through the course at your own pace watching posted lectures, documentaries/media content, completing homework, quizzes, exams, and writing assignments by their due dates.
 Given the flexibility of this course format, it is imperative that you manage your time effectively.
 I recommend completing a semester class schedule wherein you identify the days of the week and specific times on those days that you will dedicate to this course.
 List all due dates for every assignment so you have ample time to complete them by the due date.